mithunshanbhag/mithunshanbhag.github.io/_posts/2026-08-13-noise-in-the-office.md

 ## Food for thought

 I propose the concept of noise footprint.
 Similar to carbon footprint, but for noise.
+How much noise do you make in a day?
 A metric which could be applied to individuals, organizations and societies.
-How much noise do you make in a day?
+Create a world index! 😄

->FWIW: noise, distractions and interruptions are all different things (but often correlated).
+BTW - noise, distractions and interruptions are all different things (but often correlated).
 More on that in a future post.